gyarab/dascore-be/README.md

 DASCore consists of multiple files. `create_schema.sql` contains an example database schema.
-The intended usage is copying the contents of the file to your project's schema definition file and modifying it to add columns you might want. `temporal.sql` contains functions that help with creating temporal tables with permissions. `auth.sql` contains functions that deal with creating a "session" with a set user and verifying permissions.
+The intended usage is copying the contents of the file to your project's schema definition file and modifying it to add columns you might want. `table_funcs.sql` contains functions that help with creating temporal tables with permissions. `auth.sql` contains functions that deal with creating a "session" with a set user and verifying permissions.
 These two files should be ran on the database with every update.